 Student Success Case Studies

 Student A joined Gretton School where upon arrival he displayed high anxiety and needed to be accompanied everywhere by his 1:1 teaching assistant throughout the day.
 He also had sensory issues which presented difficulties with food, noise and smell.

 Throughout the intervening years, Student A has made tremendous progress; he is no longer in receipt of a 1:1 assistant, he travels independently – some days taking a train and bus outside of the City to get himself home – he has also planned and negotiated a visit to London using public transport, with minimal staff involvement.

 Academically, Student A has achieved a B grade in GCSE English and GCSE History and has passed GCSE Maths and secured an E grade at AS English.
 He studied AS History, A Level Sociology and A Level Psychology in the Sixth Form and plans to attend university in London.

-Starting at Gretton in 2011, Student B was a withdrawn and highly unpredictable young man, prone to verbal outbursts and unable to engage in school work.
+Starting at Gretton, Student B was a withdrawn and highly unpredictable young man, prone to verbal outbursts and unable to engage in school work.
 Over the years, he has grown and matured, and with the right support and coping strategies in place, he has been able to regulate some of his more extreme emotional responses.

-Student C came to Gretton in 2013 and since then he has grown and matured in a myriad of different ways.
+Student C arrived at Gretton and since then he has grown and matured in a myriad of different ways.
 When he first started, he presented as a shy and anxious young man who was extremely resistant to being taught or doing academic work of any kind.
-This resistance began to dissipate over time as relationships were built with peers and staff.
+This resistance began to dissipate over time ,as relationships were built with peers and staff.

 As a result of these relationships, coupled with a solid support network which he did not have in his previous setting, he began to engage academically.
 Alongside his academic engagement, Student C also attended Cambridge Regional College one afternoon a week where he was able to learn vocational skills such as motor mechanics, catering, horticulture and woodwork.